 If you have been charged with a white collar crime, it is essential to work with a criminal defense attorney with extensive knowledge of state and federal law and experience handling these types of cases.
 They can provide invaluable legal advice and guidance, protect your rights throughout the process, and advocate for your best interests.

-At the Law Office of Frank D. Camera, our white collar crime attorneys in Bristol County stand ready to defend our clients.
+At the Law Office of Frank D. Camera and Associates, our white collar crime attorneys in Bristol County stand ready to defend our clients.
 Contact us at (877) 444-1098.

 Second-Degree Murder Charge